 As the colder months approach, there’s nothing like a warm Autumn cocktail to end a long day.
-Check out the impressive step-by-step recipes from Cocktails below, and let mixology genius Klaus St. Rainer walk you through some of the season’s cosiest drinks.
+Check out the impressive recipe inspiration from Cocktails below, and let mixology genius Klaus St. Rainer walk you through some of the season’s cosiest drinks.

 “The template for this hot drink is the classic Tom Collins, which is often confused with the Fizz.
 In composition the two are almost identical; however, the Fizz is served in a prechilled glass without ice and mixed with a shot of soda, while the Collins is served in a long drink glass and diluted with lots of soda.
 Gintelligence No. 1 got its name because I discovered quite accidentally how fantastic this renowned concoction tasted warm: a crafty drink to warm you up on cold days in fall and winter.
 It has an even fuller, stronger flavour if you use Dutch-style gin (Jenever) instead.”

 2fl oz (60ml) Tanqueray No. Ten or Dutch-style gin